-I’ve learned to see my judgements as an indicator of something deeper happening in my system, a way of bringing self-compassion and truth back into my being so that I don’t have to suffer from the story of judgement for so long.
+I’ve learned to see my judgments as an indicator of something deeper happening in my system, a way of bringing self-compassion and truth back into my being so that I don’t have to suffer from the story of judgment for so long.

 From my experience and research, judgement stems from 3 main areas:

 1. You see that characteristic within yourself, but you don’t necessarily like looking at it.

 In other words, you are projecting disowned parts of yourself onto others in your judgment of them.
 I find this one to be particularly interesting when I catch myself doing it.
 I see it as an invitation to lovingly look more deeply at the shadowy parts I tend to avoid or pretend aren’t there.

 2. You don’t like the idea of yourself exhibiting the same characteristic or way of being.

 Perhaps you are super careful and discerning.
 Perhaps you are judgmental of someone who you would consider clumsy.
 Or, if you are more stoic and reserved, you may find yourself thinking judgmental thoughts about someone who is bright and loud.
 These judgments are an invitation for you to broaden your perspective of the world and the different ways of being in it.